 Copper ore extraction from the Franke deposit has an almost 100-year history.
-Initially, the ore was extracted by independent miners called “pirquineros”, and for years they carried out uncontrolled ore extraction from surface deposits.
+Initially, the ore was extracted by independent miners called “pirquineros”, carrying out artisanal ore extraction from deposits at surface.
 In the second half of the previous century, the deposit was explored by many companies, but mining did not commence until 2009 when a new SX-EW plant was built.

-Extraction of copper ore from the Franke mine is carried out using conventional methods typical for open pit mines, i.e. blasting and transporting the ore with haul trucks.
+Extraction of copper ore from the Franke pits is carried out using conventional methods typical for open pit mines, i.e. blasting and transporting the ore with haul trucks.